ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 4.md

 **Third**, look at $RMSE$.
 According to this measure, model 1 is also the best choice.

 **Fourth**, there is the information criteria measures of $AIC$ and $BIC$.
 According to these measures, Model 1 is also the best model.
 But, not by much with respect to Model 2.

+**Fifth**, we should also look how the residuals of the model look like.
+A good looking normal distribution of the residuals is also a good sign.

+### Looking at the residuals